');

 About Pretty Prairie, KS

-Pretty Prairie is a small community in Kansas with a population of 553 residents.
-The median household income is $57,969 per year, which is near the national average.
-The median age in Pretty Prairie is 46.2 years.
+Pretty Prairie is a small community located in Kansas with a population of 553 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,969 per year, which is 23% below the national median of $75,149.
+The median age of 46.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Pretty Prairie, KS